 The International Mathematical Olympiad (IMO) is held by the Science Olympiad Foundation (SOF) for students in grades 1 to 12.
-The goal is to identify and support students who have a strong chance of becoming future scientists or technologists.
+The goal is to identify and support students with a strong chance of becoming future scientists or technologists.
 The IMO test has two levels: level 1 and level 2.

-The Mathematics Olympiad Syllabus for each class is divided into four portions, each of which contains concepts and subjects that are completely suited to the curriculum and student understanding.
+The Mathematics Olympiad Syllabus for each class is divided into four portions, each containing concepts and subjects completely suited to the curriculum and student understanding.
 The IMO Syllabus is divided into four sections:

-- Logical reasoning section – The section is meant to help students in improving their learning abilities, and feel comfortable approaching nonverbal and verbal reasoning on a number of topics.
+- Logical reasoning section – The section is meant to help students improve their learning abilities and feel comfortable approaching nonverbal and verbal reasoning on several topics.

 - Mathematical reasoning section – Students must learn several methods for strengthening mathematical reasoning by resolving various kinds of mathematical problems.

-- Everyday Mathematics – The 3rd section focuses on aiding students to improve their problem-solving skills in relation to various mathematical concepts.
+- Everyday Mathematics – The 3rd section focuses on aiding students to improve their problem-solving skills concerning various mathematical concepts.

-- Achiever section – In the last section, students are evaluated on their fundamental mathematical skills.
-Since the core concepts are discussed in this segment, in order to handle various questions more effectively, students must be conversant with the topics in advance.
+- Achiever section – Students are evaluated on their fundamental mathematical skills in the last section.
+Since the core concepts are discussed in this segment, students must be conversant with the topics in advance to handle various questions more effectively.

 IMO Olympiad Syllabus

 Every year, the International Mathematics Olympiad (IMO) is held.
-The goal is to identify and support students who have a high probability of becoming future scientists.
+The goal is to identify and support students with a high probability of becoming future scientists.
 This test is divided into two levels, each with its own syllabus, such as the IMO level 1 syllabus and the SOF IMO 2nd level syllabus.
 The IMO Olympiad’s class-wise syllabus is listed here.
-Classes 1 – 4 have 35 questions to answer, while Classes 5 – 12 have 50 to solve.
+Classes 1 – 4 have 35 questions, while Classes 5 – 12 have 50 to solve.

 Syllabus Covered in Class 1

-The IMO Class 1 Syllabus is divided into four portions, each of which covers the topics listed below.
+The IMO Class 1 Syllabus is divided into four portions, each covering the topics listed below.

 Section 1 includes the following topics: